samettok0/face_recognition_project/README.md

 ### Register a New User

-Before authentication, you need to register at least one user:
+Before authentication, you need to register at least one user.
+You have two options:

+#### Standard Registration:

 ```
 python -m src.main register